ypriverol/github-paper/document/manuscript.md

-Public projects on GitHub are visible to everyone, but write permission, i.e., the ability to directly modify the content of a repo, needs to be granted explicitly.
+Public projects on GitHub are visible to everyone, but write permission, i.e., the ability to directly modify the content of a repository, needs to be granted explicitly.
 As a repository owner, you can grant this right to other GitHub users.
 In addition to being owned by users, repositories can also be created and managed as part of teams and organizations.